In this section, we want to feature Organization Transformation (OT) practitioners who are doing cutting edge work.

 There isn't one source in the organization transformation field who's legitimate enough to authoritatively define for everyone the pivotal elements of an organization transformation, or the dynamic processes that catalyze, guide, and drive it as a system-wide change effort.

 Given these conclusions are fair, we're left wondering whether it's also reasonable to conclude that there simply aren't any OT coaches, consultants, or consulting firms available to profile as leading practitioners.
-Without authoritative theories, frameworks, and conceptual models, can there really be leading practitioners?
-Wouldn't it be presumptuous for TLO to profile any one individual coach or consultant currently working in this field, or even any one consulting firm, as a Leading Practitioner in the field of organization transformation?
-If there isn't an authoritative statement in the field about what OT is or should be, we think it might be.
+Without universally authoritative theories, frameworks, and conceptual models, can there really be leading practitioners?
+Isn’t it presumptuous for TLO to profile any one individual coach or consultant currently working in this field, or even any one consulting firm, as a Leading Practitioner in the field of organization transformation if there isn't an single authoritative statement in the field about what OT is?

 OT Thought Leadership